 ALJs may engage in outside employment so long as it does not interfere with the performance of their duties or result in a conflict of interest as determined by the Chief ALJ.

 ALJs will notify and receive approval from the Chief ALJ or designee per agency policy before engaging in any outside employment.
+If an ALJ notifies the Chief ALJ or designee in advance of being offered an outside employment opportunity, the Chief ALJ will have fourteen (14) calendar days to approve the request.
+If an ALJ does not notify the Chief ALJ or designee in advance of being offered an outside employment opportunity, the Chief ALJ or designee will have twenty one (21) calendar days to approve or deny the request.

 If an ALJ's request for approval is denied, the Employer will provide its reason(s) for denial in writing.